decred-proposals/mainnet/517ac6598031e17e3e301d41e73a62e4a7c10ee6dafb3dc65fbdd32f550971b0/1/payload/index.md

 **First draw proposals:**

-Are different types of raffles with different prizes and chances of winning, all automated and decentralized and transparent.
+Are different types of raffles with different prizes and chances of winning, all automated, decentralized and transparent.

 There are 3 initial raffle sessions, each with a different percentage of chance of winning.